chevylady/chevylady/README.md

+# Welcome to my profile!

-Hi I'm Claudia and welcome to my repo!
+Hi I'm Claudia!

+## About me
+As a self-taught developer, I am dedicated to continuous growth through online courses and hands-on coding.
+While I may lack the experience of seasoned professionals, I am committed to bridging that gap.
-Since last year I have learnt some new tools for me like Vue 3, Nuxt, and more and still I am improving skills by building websites - wondering how can I do it better from project to project?
+I am still improving my skills by building websites - wondering how can I do it better from project to project?

+## Why Frontend?
+I enjoy seeing my code come to life as a visual representation of my work.
+This gives me a huge satisfaction.
+However, I am also diving into backend development to create fully functional web applications.

+## Technologies
+Since about 1,5 year, I have been expanding my skill set in web development, particularly focusing on tools like Vue 3 and Nuxt.
 From CSS libraries I use Bootstrp, Bulma and Tailwind.
-However my favourite is Bootstrap (Don't ask me why :D)

-I am self-taught, taking online courses and writting code.
-I am aware that I do not have the experience of older colleagues, but I will!
-I really like when my code immediately becomes a real picture of my work that's why I choose frontend.
-However I am taking steps into backend to build full web aplication.
-I use some php scripts on hostings and carefully move with Node.js online course.

-On websites which I build I am using php + mySQL databases.
+I have begun from scratch - HTML, CSS(BEM, SASS), Java Script.
+While learning along the way, I acquired basic knowledge about repositories, consoles, and how websites operate on the web.
+Soon I have started to use VUE 3 and my journey with framework has begun.

+## Work with client

+During projects like www.studiowarto.pl I had a great chance to get know how hosting and backend works.
+This was not so easy project as my client is blind so he was very grateful for the offer to create a schedule for him and the option to book online.
+So I created a database in mySQL and connected it with PHP scripts (this was my first usage of PHP ever).
+Then I wrote all code for booking and possibility to send confirmation via email and set changes to database.
+The entire design of the website was consulted with the client to ensure it was in line with his expectations.
+This experience was really important for me.

+Next project for client is the Arthemore Official Website - I am currently improving previous code and consult design with client.

+## How to Reach Me

-- 📫 How to reach me ...?
-I have built my profile website www.gibekdev.pl - I encourage you to visit ! :)
+Want to connect?
+Visit my profile website at www.gibekdev.pl.
+I look forward to hearing from you!

+##⚡ Fun fact

-⚡ Fun fact: I like american muscle cars that's why Camaro is on my avatar :))))
+I like american muscle cars that's why Camaro is on my avatar :))))